jossai1/angular-story-editor/README.md

 # Prov-Narrator

 Prov-Narrator is an interactive web-based tool for creating provenance-based narratives.
 User's have access to all the tools required to build thier stories.
-The tool converts the story to a provenance document and exports it to the [ProvStore](https://provenance.ecs.soton.ac.uk/store/)
+The tool converts the story to a provenance document and exports it to the [ProvStore](https://provenance.ecs.soton.ac.uk/store/).

-This project was built with [Angular 2](https://angular.io/)
+This project was built with [Angular 2](https://angular.io/).
+The angular-cli was used to aid development [angular-cli](https://github.com/angular/angular-cli)